rancher/docs/content/rancher/v2.x/en/installation/air-gap-high-availability/provision-hosts/_index.md

 RKE, the installer that provisions your air gapped cluster, will configure an Ingress controller pod on each of your nodes.
 The Ingress controller pods are bound to ports TCP/80 and TCP/443 on the host network and are the entry point for HTTPS traffic to the Rancher server.

 Configure a load balancer as a basic Layer 4 TCP forwarder.
 The exact configuration will vary depending on your environment.

+>**Important:**
+>Do not use this load balancer (i.e, the `local` cluster Ingress) to load balance applications other than Rancher following installation.
+Sharing this Ingress with other applications may result in websocket errors to Rancher following Ingress configuration reloads for other apps.
+We recommend 1) dedicating the `local` cluster to Rancher and no other apps and 2) deploying applications only in clusters that you launch using Rancher.

 **Load Balancer Configuration Samples:**